Monaco's institutional heritage

 98000 Monaco

-Located in the immediate vicinity of Monaco's Notre-Dame-Immaculée Cathedral, the Palais de Justice catches the eye of visitors with its elaborate façade and symmetrical double staircase.
-Built between 1924 and 1930 on the personal initiative of H.S.H.
-Prince Louis II, the building is made of marine tufa, a porous stone that gives it its distinctive appearance.
-Although it cannot be visited, it is one of the buildings you should see when strolling around the Rock.
+Located in the immediate vicinity of the Cathédrale Notre-Dame-Immaculée de Monaco, the Palais de Justice catches the eye with its elaborate facade and symmetrical double staircase.
+Erected between 1924 and 1930, on the personal initiative of HSH Prince Louis II, the building is made of marine tuff, a porous stone that gives it its distinctive appearance.
+Although not open to the public, it is a must-see on any stroll around the Rock.

 5 rue Colonel Bellando de Castro